CodetrixStudio/CapacitorGoogleAuth/README.md

 #### Options

-- `client_id` - The app's client ID, found and created in the Google Developers Console.
+- `clientId` - The app's client ID, found and created in the Google Developers Console.
 - `scopes` – same as [Configure](#Configure) scopes
 - `grantOfflineAccess` – boolean, default `false`, Set if your application needs to refresh access tokens when the user is not present at the browser.